Hamza-Maa/luxpod_privacy_policy/README.md

 - When you register for an account, we may collect personal details such as your name, email address, and password.

 #### **b.
 Location Data**
-- **Precise Location Data:** Our app may collect and use location data to provide location-based features, such as signup and pay so you can access the app.
-Location data may also be collected in the background, even when the app is not in use, if you grant us permission.
+- **Precise Location Data:** Our app collects and uses location data **only while the app is in use** to enable specific features such as signup and payments.
+Location data is not collected or accessed when the app is running in the background.

 #### **c.
 Usage Data**
 - Information about how you use our app, including the features you access and the content you create.